-CLICK ON THE TITLES BELOW TO FOR COMPLETE INFORMATION
+CLICK ON THE TITLES BELOW TO VIEW COMPLETE ARTICLE

 There are times during one's life that a decision made based on a quick online search results in a very bad choice.
 Looking for a rehab center could easily pass for one of those decisions if it is solely made by the ranking of a rehab on a search page.
 So, what should you be asking or looking for before choosing and committing yourself or your loved one into an addiction treatment facility.
 Obviously, there should be a certain additional criteria to be considered besides how a rehab center shows on an online search.

 Many might not see mild symptoms as trouble signs, but they can signal the start of a drinking problem.
 Learn the signs so that can take steps to reduce your risks.
 If heavy drinking continues, over time the number and severity of symptoms can grow and turn into an "alcohol use disorder."
 Doctors diagnose an alcohol use disorder when an individual's drinking causes distress and/or harm.
 Take a self-assessment and see if you recognize any of these symptoms in yourself.